ranaashutosh2923/-project-nexus-/README.md

 # -project-nexus-
-This is my first project which is given by "Nexus" during my internship.
+This is my first project which is given by "Nexus" during my exploring times in Development feild.
 Below are the details of the project:--

 Project Details:
 - Domain: Web Development